|Title:||Extensible customizations of the interpreter at startup|

 Using pth files for this purpose is far from ideal for library developers, as they need to inject code into a single line preceded by an import, making it rather unreadable.
 Library developers following that practice will usually create a module that performs all actions on import, as done by betterexceptions , but the approach is still not really user friendly.

 Whilst sitecustomize is an acceptable solution, it assumes a single person is in charge of the system and the interpreter.
 If both the system administrator and the responsibility of provisioning the interpreter want to add customizations at the interpreter startup they need to agree on the contents of the file and combine all the changes.
-This is not a major limitation though, and it is not the main driver of this change, but should the change happen, it will also improve the situation for these users, as rather than having a sitecustomize.py which performs all those actions, they can have custom isolated files named after the features they want to enhance.
+This is not a major limitation though, and it is not the main driver of this change.
+Should the change happen, it will also improve the situation for these users, as rather than having a sitecustomize.py which performs all those actions, they can have custom isolated files named after the features they want to enhance.
 As an example, Ubuntu could change their current sitecustomize.py to just be ubuntu_apport_python_hook.
 This not only better represents its intent but also gives users of the interpreter a better understanding of the modifications happening on their interpreter.

 The site module will expose an option on its main function that allows listing all scripts that will be executed, which will allow users to quickly see all customizations that affect an interpreter.